29 Jan How to Walk a Cat on a Leash

-But it’s not only canines who enjoy being walked outdoors by their humans.
-In fact, some cats love it.
-Even more important than that, chances are good that you should walk your cat on a leash.
-Why?
-Well, if your cat is an indoor cat, walking her on a leash will give her many benefits that she will not enjoy otherwise…
+Keep in mind it’s not only canines who enjoy this pursuit.
+In fact, some cats love it and get excited by the prospect of the leash just like dogs.
+Even more importantly, walking on a leash will give kitty many benefits that she will not enjoy otherwise…

 Benefits of Walking a Cat on a Leash